 Identify personal support people that you trust.
 Even if you don’t feel comfortable telling a close friend or family member about what is exactly going on for you, you can still let people close to you that you are going through a difficult time.
 Ask them if you may call upon them to help you if you are having troubling thoughts.
 They can assist you in “distracting” as well as be a positive support for you.

 There are online communities for people who identify as “minor-attracted” and who are committed to children’s safety.
-Reach out to Stop It Now!’s Helpline, or visit the resource guide for People Concerned About Their Thoughts and Behaviors to learn about some of these options.
+Reach out to Stop It Now!’s Helpline to learn about some of these options.

 About this Tip Sheet: Authored by Micah Waxman, MS. Reviewed by Candice Christiansen, M.Ed., LCMHC, CSAT-S and David Prescott, LCSW, LICSW.
 Generously funded by Elaine Spangler.
 Last revised February 24, 2021.